zuozhenggh/learning-library/developer-library/mtdrworkshop/frontend/README.md

 ![](images/frontendimg1.png " ")

-- Change the default name into "mytodoreact"; accept all other default settings; then click on Create at the left bottom corner
+- Change the default name into "mtdrworkshop"; accept all other default settings; then click on Create at the left bottom corner

 ![](images/frontendimg2.png " ")